-Titans wrap season by beating AFC South champ Texans 24-17

-NASHVILLE, Tenn.
-(AP) -- A concussion that sidelined quarterback Tom Savage could have the biggest impact coming out of the Houston Texans' 24-17 loss at Tennessee on Sunday.
+Texans have QB questions again after 24-17 loss to Titans

+Tom Savage wound up sidelined by a concussion Sunday, and Osweiler played well enough after coming off the bench in Houston's 24-17 loss at Tennessee that coach Bill O'Brien said the Texans will be evaluating who starts their AFC wild-card game.

+''We will talk about that as a staff,'' O'Brien said. ''We will talk about that tomorrow and the next day.''

 Savage started for the AFC South champions, left in the second quarter to be evaluated for a concussion and was cleared.
-He took a snap to kneel down on the final play of the first half and was diagnosed with a concussion after being re-evaluated at halftime.
+He took a snap to kneel down on the final play of the first half, and O'Brien told team radio Savage would play in the second half.
+But Savage was diagnosed with a concussion after being re-evaluated at halftime.

+O'Brien said he did not know what happened.
+The Texans (9-7) will host either Kansas City or Oakland next weekend.

-That left Brock Osweiler, benched for Savage last month, running the offense.
+That left Osweiler, benched during a win over Jacksonville on Dec.
+18, running the offense.
 He threw for 253 yards and a touchdown and also ran for a 1-yard TD on fourth-and-goal in the fourth quarter.

-Houston (9-7) will host an AFC wild-card game next weekend, possibly with uncertainty at quarterback.
+Osweiler had one final chance to tie with Houston getting the ball with 53 seconds left.
+But he was sacked and threw incomplete on fourth down as Tennessee held on.

+''He did a good job,'' O'Brien said. ''He competed.
+Guys got open for him.
+He threw the ball.
+Did a nice job for us.''

 DaQuan Jones recovered a fumble for a touchdown in the first quarter, and the Titans never trailed to finish with their first winning season since 2011.